 Edge Detection and Image Overlay

 This example demonstrates how to detect and highlight object edges in a video stream.
-The functionality of the pixel-stream Sobel Edge Detector and Video Alignment blocks is verified by comparing the results with those generated by the full-frame blocks from the Computer Vision System Toolbox™.
+The behavior of the pixel-stream Sobel Edge Detector, video stream alignment, and overlay, is verified by comparing the results with the same algorithm calculated by the full-frame blocks from the Computer Vision System Toolbox™.

 - Structure of the Example